 -

-Applicant and household member information will be entered into the Provider Enrollment System.
-Criminal background checks will be completed on the applicant in the following manner:
+Applicant and household member information for background checks will be completed in the following manner:

-- License Exempt-Related applicants: Background checks will be done on the applicant and all adult household members using Internet Criminal History Access Tool (ICHAT), Public Sex Offender Registry (PSOR), Offender Tracking Information System, and the Child Abuse and Neglect Central Registry.
+- License Exempt-Related applicants: Background checks will be done on the applicant and all adult household members using Internet Criminal History Access Tool (ICHAT), Public Sex Offender Registry (PSOR), Offender Information Tracking System (OTIS), and the Child Abuse and Neglect Central Registry.

-- License Exempt-Unrelated applicants: Background checks will be done on the applicant using Internet Criminal History Access Tool (ICHAT), Public Sex Offender Registry (PSOR), Offender Tracking Information System, and the Child Abuse and Neglect Central Registry.
+- License Exempt-Unrelated applicants: Background checks will be done on the applicant using Internet Criminal History Access Tool (ICHAT), Public Sex Offender Registry (PSOR), Offender Information Tracking System (OTIS), and the Child Abuse and Neglect Central Registry.
 In addition to the checks mentioned above, License Exempt-Unrelated applicants will also need a comprehensive FBI fingerprint check.
+We will contact you by phone and/or email with fingerprint instructions.

 -